A Vivacious Practice Anchored In Mythical Symbolism

 The sequence is repeating in itself.

-The way it develops through the sequence, the body remembers, the mind is in union and it becomes a moving meditation.
+The way it develops through the sequence, the body remembers, the mind is in union, and the dance becomes a moving meditation.

 The Dragon Dance challenges the balance, enhances the ability to combine breath and movement and the communication between both hemispheres of the brain.
 It strengthens the feet and opens the awareness of the body moving through time and space.